-promote preservation of mature and old-growth forests.
-Although more local management of land (private, county, and state) has generally resulted in relatively larger areas of tree loss and ground disruption, there are likely areas in these regions that can now be protected for purposes of carbon sequestration, for future systems that might monetize carbon emissions and trade credits for carbon sequestration.
-In other words, looking beyond timber production and harvest as a measure of economic opportunity.
+o Although state and county management of forest land has generally resulted in relatively significant tree loss and ground disturbance, there are likely areas in these regions that can now be protected for purposes of carbon sequestration, for future carbon markets.
+In other words, there will be benefits to looking beyond timber production and harvest as a measure of economic opportunity.

-Using forest biomass for the production of energy, such as has been proposed in the region, should not be viewed as a carbon-neutral approach for obtaining fossil fuels.
+o Using forest biomass for the production of energy, such as has been proposed in the region, should not be viewed as a carbon-neutral approach for obtaining fuel.
 Small-scale biomass facilities associated with timber mills are likely to be lowimpact sources of local energy.
 However, largescale biomass energy facilities would produce large amounts of carbon emissions while increasing demand for timber harvest on public lands.